Online Dynamic Programming: Learning Multipaths

-\paragraph{$k$-Multipath Learning Problem} We define the problem of \textit{online learning of $k$-multipaths} on a given $k$-DAG as follows.
-In each trial, the algorithm randomly predicts with a $k$-multipath $\pivec$.
-Then for each edge $e \in E$, the adversary reveals a loss $\ell_e \in [0,1]$ incurred during that trial.
+\paragraph{Multipath Learning Problem.} Having established all definitions for multipaths, we shall now define the problem of \textit{online learning of multipaths} on a given multi-DAG $\Hcal = (V, M)$ as follows.
+In each trial, the algorithm randomly predicts with a multipath $\pivec$.
+Then for each multiedge $m \in M$, the adversary reveals a loss $\ell_m \in [0,1]$ incurred during that trial.
 The linear loss of the algorithm during this trial is given by $\pivec\cdot \ellvec$.
-Observe that the online shortest path problem is a special case when $k=|\Tcal|=1$.
-In the remainder of this section, we generalize the algorithms in Section \ref{sec:background} to the online learning problem of $k$-multipaths.
+Observe that the online shortest path problem is a special case when $|\Tcal|=1$ and $|U|=1$ for all multiedges $(v,U) \in M$.

+In the remainder of this section, we generalize the algorithms in Section~\ref{sec:odp-background} to the online learning problem of multipaths.
+Moreover, we also introduce a faster prediction technique for CH.

-\subsection{Expanded Hedge on $\kb$-Multipaths}
+\subsection{Expanded Hedge on Multipaths}

-We implement EH efficiently for learning $k$-multipath by considering each $k$-multipath as an expert.
-Recall that each $k$-multipath can be generated by starting with a single multiedge at the source and choosing inflow many successor multiedges at the internal nodes.
-Multipaths are composed of multiedges as components and {\em with each multiedge $m \in M$}, we associate a weight $w_{m}$.
+We implement EH efficiently for learning multipaths by considering each multipath as an expert.
+Recall that each multipath can be generated by starting with a single multiedge at the source and choosing inflow many successor multiedges at the internal nodes.
+Multipaths are composed of multiedges as components and with each multiedge $m \in M$, we associate a weight $w_{m}$.
 We maintain a distribution $W$ over multipaths defined in terms of the weights $\wvec \in \RR^{|M|}_{\geq 0}$ on the multiedges.
-The distribution $W$ will have the following canonical properties:
+The distribution $W$ will be in \emph{stochastic product form} which is defied as below.